Niko Huuhtanen: Playing career

 Huuhtanen played junior hockey with Blues, Tappara, and Everett Silvertips.
 In June 2022, he signed a two-year senior contract with Jukurit.
 He made his SM-liiga debut for Jukurit on September 14, 2022, against KooKoo.
 In June 2023, Huuhtanen won the Jarmo Wasama memorial trophy awarded to the best rookie of the season in SM-liiga.
 On November 11, 2023, Huuhtanen made his debut in Finland men's national ice hockey team, scoring on his debut.

+On 17 May 2024, Huuhtanen signed his three-year entry-level contract with the Tampa Bay Lightning, who had selected him in the seventh round of the 2021 NHL entry draft.

+On 3 December 2025, the Lightning and Huuhtanen mutually terminated his contract; he subsequently signed with EHC Biel of the Swiss National League on 5 December.